harness/developer-hub/docs/continuous-delivery/monitor-deployments/using-cd-custom-dashboards.md

 List of dimensions:
-1. Service tag: The service tag, displayed as `key:value`.
+1. Service tag: The service tag is displayed as `key:value`.
 For example, if there are 5 tags in a service, there will be 5 rows having 1 tag (`key:value` pair) in each row.

 ### Pipelines